 If you are looking for a standard hydraulic cylinder, we have extensive, competitive access to hydraulic cylinder manufacturers from around the world and also offer our own hydraulic cylinder range.

-We can also supply custom design cylinders tailored to your specific application and operating parameters; just complete our Hydraulic Cylinder Design Form with as much detail as you can.
+We can supply custom design cylinders tailored to your specific application and operating parameters – just complete our Hydraulic Cylinder Design Form with as much detail as you can, and we’ll then be in touch to confirm your requirements in full.

 We also offer a comprehensive hydraulic cylinder repair and refurbishment service too – recognising that this can often be quicker and cheaper than sourcing new equipment.
 Our service includes a free assessment where we will strip down your faulty hydraulic cylinder and fully diagnose the extent of repair work needed.
 Read more here.